prisma/ecosystem-tests/platforms/gcp-functions/README.md

 The environment variable `GCP_FUNCTIONS_PG_URL` should point to a postgres database.
 In CI, it uses our internal e2e test database using `platform-gcp-functions` as database URL.
-Please check our internal 1Password for a ready-to-use environment variable or set up your own database and set the environment variable accordingly.
+Please check our internal 1Password E2E vault for a ready-to-use environment variable or
+set up your own database and set the environment variable accordingly.

 Additional required environment variables: